roman-milk/roman-milk.github.io/a-slut-visits.md

+===

- ****** A Slut Visits ****** bydirty_geezer© "Oh god yes" you scream, feeling my whole fist slide inside you, the burning heat is too much, the pain.. exquisite pain so good.. the waves of pleasure exploding around my hand.. your cunt tightening, contracting across my fingers, squeezing them.. the fingers in your arse being crushed with the force of it.
+"Oh god yes" you scream, feeling my whole fist slide inside you, the burning heat is too much, the pain.. exquisite pain so good.. the waves of pleasure exploding around my hand.. your cunt tightening, contracting across my fingers, squeezing them.. the fingers in your arse being crushed with the force of it.
 It last for seconds.. but for you time is stretching out, trying to hold onto that feeling, burning through your body.

  "Mmmmm yes..." you murmur, collapsing down onto the floor, totally exhausted, feeling a sudden loss as I slide my fingers from you.
 Putting my hand to your face, you smell your cunt, and know what your master expects.
 Your tongue snakes out, tasting yourself on me, licking every finger, showing me how you will do anything for me.
 I want to test you to your limits, so present you with the fingers that have just been stuffed deep in your bowels, and you don't even hesitate, licking the musky taste from them.